kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   According to <https://github.com/dragonflyoss/community/blob/master/roles/Maintainers.md>, Dragonfly currently has 13 maintainers from 7 different companies/organizations.

-- [ ] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**
+- [x] **Code and Doc ownership in Github and elsewhere matches documented governance roles.**

   <!-- (TOC Evaluation goes here) -->
-  Only find <https://github.com/dragonflyoss/dragonfly/blob/main/.github/CODEOWNERS> in Dragonlfy main repo.

-  Need double check since the github teams `@dragonflyoss/dragonfly2-maintainers` and `@dragonflyoss/dragonfly2-reviewers` are not visibable.

-  **TODO For Dragonfly Team:** provide links wherever `CODEOWNSERS` or `OWNERS` files located. also provide the members list of `@dragonflyoss/dragonfly2-maintainers` and `@dragonflyoss/dragonfly2-reviewers`
+  Dragonfly documents [role-based member list files](https://github.com/dragonflyoss/community/tree/master/roles) to reflect the roles documented in [COMMUNITY_LADDER.md](https://github.com/dragonflyoss/community/blob/master/COMMUNITY_LADDER.md).
+These files are also cross linked by the legacy file [OWNERS.md](https://github.com/dragonflyoss/dragonfly/blob/main/OWNERS.md) to provide better clarity and content consistency.

+  Dragonfly also setup the voters in gitvote to match these roles, ref: <https://github.com/dragonflyoss/community/blob/master/.gitvote.yml>

 - [x] **Document adoption and adherence to the CNCF Code of Conduct or the project's CoC which is based off the CNCF CoC and not in conflict with it.**